-Figure 170: Write Zeroes - Command Dword 12
+Figure 203: Write Zeroes - Command Dword 12

 Bit Description 31 Limited Retry (LR): If set to '1', the controller should apply limited retry efforts.
-If cleared to '0', 31 the controller should apply all available error recovery means to write the data to the NVM.
+If cleared to '0', the controller should apply all available error recovery means to write the data to the NVM.
 Force Unit Access (FUA): This field indicates that the data shall be written to non-volatile 30 media before indicating command completion.
 There is no implied ordering with other commands.
-29:26 Protection Information Field (PRINFO): Specifies the protection information action and check 29.20 field, as defined in Figure 123.
-25:16 Reserved 15:00 Number of Logical Blocks (NLB): This field indicates the number of logical blocks to be 15.00 written.
+29:26 Protection Information Field (PRINFO): Specifies the protection information action and check 29.20 field, as defined in Figure 156.
+The Protection Information Check field (PRCHK) shall be 000b.
+25:16 Reserved 15:00 Number of Logical Blocks (NLB): This field indicates the number of logical blocks to be written.
 This is a 0's based value.

-Figure 171: Write Zeroes - Command Dword 14
+Figure 204: Write Zeroes - Command Dword 14

-Bit Description 31:00 Initial Logical Block Reference Tag (ILBRT): This field indicates the Initial Logical Block Reference Tag value.
+Bit Description Initial Logical Block Reference Tag (ILBRT): This field indicates the Initial Logical Block 31:00 Reference Tag value.
 This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.

-Figure 172: Write Zeroes - Command Dword 15
+Figure 205: Write Zeroes - Command Dword 15

-Bit Description

-31:16 information.
+Bit Description Logical Block Application Tag Mask (LBATM): This field indicates the Application Tag Mask 31:16 value.
+This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.
 Logical Block Application Tag (LBAT): This field indicates the Application Tag value.
-This

-15:00
+This 15:00 field is only used if the namespace is formatted to use end-to-end protection information.
+Refer to section 8.3.